rtcharity/resources.eahub.org/content/learn/glossary.md

 # X

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/existential-risks/">X-risk or Existential risk</a> - Processes or events that would result in either the extinction of humanity or permanently curtail the potential of humanity.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/existential-risks/">X-risk or Existential risk</a> - Processes or events that would either result in the extinction of humanity or would permanently curtail humanity's future potential.

 # Y